Other Tricks of the Trade with S Corps

 A Shareholder Who Has Other W-2 Income

-If you have other W-2 income then you are that much closer to max’ing out your Social Security contributions.
+If you have other W-2 income then you are that much closer to reaching your Social Security wage limit.
 This in itself is not a trick.
 But, if you have a business partner who doesn’t have W-2 income, then you can lop side the salary to the shareholder who does.
 This is especially helpful with a husband and wife team since office politics won’t get in the way.
 For example, the wife has another job and earns $120,000.
-Her S Corp salary may be much higher than the husband’s since she is closer to the Social Security cap (which is $137,700 for the 2020 tax year).
+Her S Corp salary may be much higher than the husband’s since she is closer to the Social Security cap (which is $142,800 for the 2021 tax year).

 Huh?
 Let’s say the S corporation had to pay out $70,000 in shareholder wages.
 The employer portion of Social Security and Medicare taxes are a sunk cost regardless of who is paid.
 However, if the spouse with outside income is paid and he or she exceeds the Social Security limit for the employee’s portion of Social Security taxes, that overage is refunded to the taxpayer.